Graduation and Residency Conference Requirements

 - be in good academic standing at the time of attendance;

 - attend and participate in the June Residency Conference immediately following or during enrollment in their final course; and

 - achieve financial clearance through the university bursar’s office by May 15 of the year in which they are scheduled to attend.

-Students who fail to meet the criteria outlined above will be required to delay residency attendance, graduation participation, and degree conferral by a minimum of one year.
-Students with outstanding financial balances after May 15 will not be permitted to attend residency.
+Students who fail to meet the criteria outlined above are required to delay residency attendance, graduation participation, and degree conferral by a minimum of one year.
+Students with outstanding financial balances after May 15 are not be permitted to attend residency.